Aliases for PSMB6 Gene

 PSMB6 (Proteasome Subunit Beta 6) is a Protein Coding gene.
 Diseases associated with PSMB6 include Hiv-1.
-Among its related pathways are Cell Cycle Checkpoints and Mitotic Metaphase and Anaphase.
+Among its related pathways are Ubiquitin-Proteasome Dependent Proteolysis and Interleukin-3, 5 and GM-CSF signaling.
 GO annotations related to this gene include endopeptidase activity and threonine-type endopeptidase activity.
 An important paralog of this gene is PSMB9.

 UniProtKB/Swiss-Prot Summary for PSMB6 Gene